Private rented property licensing

-- Landlord accreditation certificate - if you are a member of an accreditation scheme
+- landlord accreditation certificate - if you're a member of an accreditation scheme

 Accreditation schemes are designed to build and recognise good practice in the private rented sector.
 Give your tenants the confidence to know that you are a responsible landlord by becoming a member of an accreditation scheme.

 Schemes should include an initial training session and a minimum amount of continuous professional development to remain a member.

 Example of schemes available:

 - London Landlord Accreditation Scheme (LLAS)

 - National Landlords Association (NRLA)